 Soak your chickpeas overnight in a saucepan.
 Drain and refresh with new water, well covered.
 Add 1/4 teas bicarb of soda (this makes them soft and cook quicker), bring to a boil and lower heat.
-Vigorously simmer for 20 minutes or until chickpeas are just tender.
-Remember they will be cooked more in the soup.
-Keep the cooking liquor for use in the soup, it has a wonderfully full flavour.
+Vigorously simmer for 20 minutes or until chickpeas are tender.

 Warm the oil in a thick bottomed sauce pan, add your onions and cumin seeds and saute the onions for a few minutes until glassy, add garlic, pepper and ginger, stir for a couple of minutes and then add all chard stems (add earlier if they are a little tough), flour and spices, stir and warm through for a minute and now add your tomatoes, dates, lentils, tomato paste, warm through for a minute then add your water/ chickpea juice.
 Bring to a rolling boil and turn down heat to the lowest setting, add your chickpeas and leave to simmer for 20 minutes.

 When ready to serve, bring back to just about boiling, add your chard leaves and coriander stems.
 Re-cover and allow to cook for a few minutes.
 Check seasoning.

 A lemon wedge, topped with coriander leaves and a good glug of good olive oil.
 Add green olives and brown rice to the table if you’d like to make this dinner.